Key Takeaways:

 Your dog's care and health are key parts of a loving, responsible relationship.
 By looking after your dog's well-being, you show them your love and strengthen your bond.
 Here's how to stay on top of your dog's care and health.

 By staying on top of your dog's care and health, you show your love and affection in a very tangible way.
-Good care and prevention boost not just your dog's physical health but also their emotional well-being — and that strengthens your relationship.
+Good care and prevention boost not just your dog's physical health and their emotional well-being, and that strengthens your relationship.

 To strengthen the bond with your dog, certain prerequisites need to be in place.
 Some involve your daily routine structure; others come down to your own personality.